mstflotfy/mstflotfy.github.io/_pages/about.md

 ## **Writing**

-- I write articles on Web dev as I learn and explore Jamstack.
+- I write articles on Web Dev as I learn and explore Jamstack.
-- I write articles on productivity and self discipline as I experiment with building a productivity system for my self.
+- I write articles on productivity and self-discipline as I experiment with building a productivity system for myself.

 ## **Dev**

-- I started [mstflotfy.com](https://mstflotfy.com) while learning about web dev and jamstack.
+- I started [mstflotfy.com](https://mstflotfy.com) while learning about web dev and Jamstack.
 I used [Jekyll's Minima theme](https://github.com/jekyll/minima) as a template and started tinkering with it.

 ## **Scuba Diving**

-- I am a scuba diving instructor, currnetly diving in [Dahab, Egypt](https://unsplash.com/s/photos/dahab).
+- I am a scuba diving instructor, currently diving in [Dahab, Egypt](https://unsplash.com/s/photos/dahab).

 ## **Illustration**